 Even though the installer believes he did it all correctly, check it anyway!
 Everyone can make mistakes, and mistakes in the locations of these pipes under a concrete slab can be disastrous.
 We can't tell you enough how important this is for you to do.

 Have your plumber ready to come right away after the fill is spread and compacted under the slab.
 He will dig trenches as needed to run the sewer pipes and water pipes, and should smooth the dirt or sand back when finished.
 You must decide or agree on the best location for the main sewer drain pipe to come out of the house before the plumber can start.

 The air conditioner condensate water must drain into the house sewer if possible, so figure this out too with the plumber before he starts.
-We didn't know to do this on our first house, and there was no plumbing drain pipe near the air conditioning unit when it got installed in the attic.
+We didn't know to do this on our first house, and there was no drain pipe near the air conditioning unit when it got installed in the attic.
 We had a tough time figuring out how to solve the problem.

 Take your floor plan and measuring tape, and check the location of every pipe.
 Using the dimensions on the floor plan, measure from the outside of the foundation walls or slab!
 The photo below shows a sink drain, hot water line, and cold water line at a stud wall on the outer edge of the floor slab.
 The pipes must be at the sink location shown on the floor plan.

 You will probably be checking the layout after the workers have finished and gone for the day.
-If anything doesn't look right, mark it with your flagging tape and talk with the plumber as soon as possible.
+If anything doesn't look right, mark it with your flagging tape and talk with the crew as soon as possible.
 Mistakes must be corrected before the concrete folks come back to prep and pour concrete!

 The drains and vent pipes on this house fall within load-bearing stud walls, except for the toilet and tub drains.
 The nearest pipe in the photo is a vent pipe, the pipe to the left is the washing machine drain, and the pipe beyond in the trench is a sink drain.
 The pipe in the black box is for the bath tub, and the largest pipe sticking up a few inches at the outer wall, to the left, is the toilet drain.